Andrew Campbell (ice hockey)

-Andrew Campbell (born February 4, 1988) is a Canadian former professional ice hockey defenseman.
+Andrew Campbell (born February 4, 1988) is a Canadian former professional ice hockey defenseman and current assistant coach of the Belleville Senators.
 He played for the Los Angeles Kings, Arizona Coyotes, and Toronto Maple Leafs of the National Hockey League (NHL).
 Campbell was drafted by the Kings in the third round, 74th overall of the 2008 NHL Entry Draft.
 He was born and raised in Caledonia, Ontario.

 Playing career

 Campbell played three seasons of major junior hockey with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL).
 The Caledonia, Ontario native was drafted by the Los Angeles Kings in the third round, 74th overall of the 2008 NHL Entry Draft.
 He is nicknamed 'Soupy'.

 Campbell began his professional career playing for the Manchester Monarchs of the American Hockey League (AHL) during the 2008–09 AHL season.
 After playing 298 games with the Monarchs, scoring 8 goals and 50 points he was signed by the Los Angeles Kings on July 3, 2012 to a two-year entry-level contract.
 On April 5, 2014, after playing 444 games in the AHL, Campbell finally made his NHL debut for the Kings in a 2–1 loss against the Vancouver Canucks.
 He replaced an injured Drew Doughty.
 Campbell played two more games for the Kings that year but finished the season with the Monarchs scoring 3 goals and 16 points in 69 games.